noobhacker/TechnicalAssessment/README.md

 Dependency Inversion by putting core logic into .Core.

 do not mix dto and database orm entities.
 Always think can reuse but shoot myself in the foot.

+enabled is in database so later on can add other flags